-Few things are better than tasty brown butter Pomegranate Orange Muffins, full of fresh pomegranate seeds and orange zest, with your morning cup of coffee.
+Brown butter buttermilk Pomegranate Orange Muffins, full of fresh pomegranate seeds and orange zest, are super moist, full of flavor, and made from scratch.

-And check out how I remove the seeds from pomegranates in the video below:
+Check out how I remove the seeds from pomegranates in the video below!

 Pomegranate Orange Muffins